 The Supreme Court of the United States has rejected two requests to stay the execution of Ronald Phillips.
 His execution, which would be the first in Ohio in over three years is scheduled for later this morning.

 Updated: Monday, July 24, 2017 12:04 pm EDT

-Ronald Phillips was scheduled to be executed at 10 am EDT on Wednesday, May 10, 2017, at the Southern Ohio Correctional Facility in Mansfield, Ohio.
-His execution, which was rescheduled from February 15, 2017, has once again be rescheduled to July 26, 2017.
+Ronald Phillips is scheduled to be executed at 10 am EDT on Wednesday, July 26, 2017, at the Southern Ohio Correctional Facility in Mansfield, Ohio.
+His execution has been rescheduled from May 10, 2017.
 Forty-three-year-old Ronald is convicted of murdering 3-year-old Sheila Marie Evans on January 18, 1993.
 Ronald has spent the past 23 years on Ohio’s death row.